 - Label with contents and date.

 Shelf life: 6-12 months.
-If it smells rancid, discard it.
+If it smells rancid, toss it.

 Hygiene matters for all preparations — wash hands thoroughly, sterilize jars, and use clean utensils.
 Contaminated preparations can cause more harm than good.

-Both forms have a place in your prepper herbal medicine kit.
+Which form should you prioritize?
+Both have a place in your kit.
 Here’s how to decide:

 - Dried herbs are lightweight, affordable, and versatile.
-Best quality within 1 year, though they remain usable longer with diminishing potency.
-Store in airtight glass jars away from light and heat.
+Store them in airtight glass jars away from light and heat.

-- Tinctures are concentrated, portable, and last several years.
-Their high alcohol content acts as both solvent and preservative.
-Ideal for grab-bags and evacuation kits.
+- Tinctures are concentrated, portable, and last years.
+Their high alcohol content acts as both solvent and preservative — ideal for grab-bags and evacuation kits.

 My recommendation: stock dried herbs for your home supply and tinctures for your go-bag.
 Keep salves in both locations.
 And always maintain seeds or a live plant for at least one herb as a renewable backup.

-What precautions should be taken while using medical herbs?
-This is the most important section in this article, and I don’t say that lightly.
-As a FEMA-trained Wilderness First Responder, I want to be absolutely clear about what herbs can and cannot do — and where they can cause real harm if used carelessly.
+What should you watch out for?
+This is the most critical section here, and I don’t say that lightly.
+As a FEMA-trained Wilderness First Responder, I want to be absolutely clear about where herbs can cause real harm if you’re careless.

 Several common herbs interact with prescription medications: